- 1 What is debt consolidation?

 Although some providers may be willing to offer debt consolidation loans to borrowers with a poor credit history, there is no guarantee that you will be able to take out additional credit.
 If your recent credit history has been impacted by things such as defaults, CCJs, bankruptcy or other insolvency solutions, the chances are that any debt consolidation loan you are offered will come with a higher rate of interest.

-Remember that the success of a debt consolidation loan relies on your ability to pay back what you owe, and if you are already struggling with debt this may not be a suitable solution for you.
+Remember that the success of a debt consolidation loan relies on your ability to pay back what you owe, and if you are already struggling this not be a suitable solution for you.

 Can I get a free debt consolidation loan?